-- 1. The Dutch Code of Conduct for Academic Integrity of the VSNU (Association of Universities in the Netherlands) applies. - 2.
-Cheating is an intentional or unintentional act or omission by a student that partly or wholly hinders the forming of a correct assessment of his or her own or someone else's knowledge, understanding and skills. - 3.
-Cheating also includes plagiarism, which means copying someone else's or a student's own work without correct reference to the source. - 4.
-In the event of cheating or plagiarism during an examination, the examiner may ban the examinee from further participation in the examination. - 5.
-In the event of cheating or plagiarism in an examination or practical exercise, the examiner may exclude the examinee from participation in one or more examinations or final assessments to be determined by the Board of Examiners, for a period of time also to be determined by the Board of Examiners with a maximum of one year.
+- 1. The Dutch Code of Conduct for Academic Integrity drawn up by the VSNU applies. - 2.
+Cheating is an intentional or unintentional act or omission by a student that partly or wholly hinders the forming of a correct assessment of their own or someone else's knowledge, understanding and skills. - 3.
+Cheating also includes plagiarism, which means copying one's own or someone else's knowledge, understanding and skills without correct reference to the source. - 4.
+In order to be able to assess theses and written assignments, students must give the University permission to conduct a plagiarism check using a plagiarism scanner.
+Each student is personally responsible for maintaining academic integrity. - 5.
+In the event of cheating or plagiarism during an examination, the examiner may ban the examinee from further participation in the examination.

-- 6. The Board of Examiners will make a decision concerning a ban based on the written report by the examiner about the cheating or plagiarism discovered by him/her, and after hearing the examinee's side of the story. - 7.
-A ban means that no result will be awarded for the examination or practical exercise in question and an N-A registration will be recorded instead. - 8.
-In the event of serious cheating, the Board of Examiners can request the Board of the University to permanently terminate the relevant student's registration in the degree programme.
+- 6. In the event of cheating or plagiarism in an examination or practical exercise, the examiner may exclude the examinee from participation in one or more examinations or final assessments to be determined by the Board of Examiners, for a period of time also to be determined by the Board of Examiners with a maximum of one year. - 7.
+The Board of Examiners will make a decision concerning a ban based on the written report by the examiner about the cheating or plagiarism discovered by them, and after hearing the examinee's side of the story. - 8.
+A ban means that no result will be awarded for the examination or practical exercise in question and an FR registration will be recorded instead - 9.
+In the event of serious cheating, the Board of Examiners can request the Board of the University to permanently terminate a student's registration in the degree programme.

-Article 7.20 - Termination of registration (Iudicium Abeundi)
+Article 7.20 - Refusal of registration (Iudicium Abeundi)

-- 1. In cases of serious objectionable behaviour and/or remarks by a student, the Board of the University can in certain extraordinary cases, after advice from the Board of Examiners or from the Faculty Board, decide to terminate the registration of this student after having carefully assessed all the interests of the student and the institution and once it has been proven reasonable to assume that the student's behaviour and/or remarks prove him/her to be unsuitable for one or more of the professions for which he/she is being trained in his/her degree programme, or for the practical preparation for that profession.
+- 1. In cases of serious objectionable behaviour and/or remarks by a student, the Board of the University can in certain extraordinary cases, after seeking advice from the Board of Examiners or from the Faculty Board, decide to terminate the registration of the student in question after having carefully assessed all the institution's and the student's interests, and once it has been proven reasonable to assume that the student's behaviour and/or remarks are unsuitable for one or more of the professions for which they are being trained in their degree programme, or for the practical preparation for that profession.
 In such cases, the Faculty Board, the Board of Examiners and the Board of the University will follow the Protocol Iudicium Abeundi [protocol for termination of registration] as approved by the Nederlandse Federatie van Universitaire Medische Centra [Netherlands Federation of University Medical Centres]. - 2.
-The stipulations in the University of Groningen Regulations for Registration and Tuition Fees apply.
+The stipulations of the University of Groningen Regulations for Registration and Tuition Fees apply.